drackyjr/drackyjr/README.md

 I'm a passionate **Cybersecurity and Linux enthusiast** with a strong interest in **ethical hacking, network security, cloud infrastructure, and open-source technologies**.
 I enjoy building practical solutions that solve real-world problems using **Python, Bash, and Linux**.

-- Interested in Cybersecurity, Ethical Hacking, and Blockchain Security
+- Interested in Cybersecurity, Ethical Hacking, and OT Security
 - Linux & Open Source Enthusiast
 - Exploring Cloud Computing and Infrastructure Automation
 - Building security and automation tools with Python and Bash